Daij-Djan/DDUtils/README.md

 <li><b>DDMicBlowDetector [ios] + demo</b> - one class that worries about getting microphone input and making 'sure' that the sound is a blowing/hissing sound… not some random music. (the confidence value for this can be set, as well as min/max durations)
 The basic algorithm is based on a tutorial from Mobile Orchad by Dan Grigsby.

+<li><b>DDFilterableArray [ios+osx] + demo</b> - basic Subclasses of NSArray and NSMutableArray AND a category on NSArray to make a Array class that you can easily filter by passing a prediate format string or a predicate inside of the brackets.
+(This is great for parsers, see xsd2cocoa for a real life usage)

+<li><b>NSObject+TransparentKVC [ios+osx] + demo</b> - use @protocols fot typesafe KVC.
+E.g. for Accessing parsed JSON (nested NSDictionaries) [clean, consisce, effective, self documenting, see the Demo for a better explanation of this concept]

 <li><b>DDRecentItemsManager [ios+osx] + demo</b> - simple wrapper that stores a list of items (NSDictionaries).
 The array is trimmed to a user-definable maximum (on osx it uses NSDocumentController, on ios it is set to 10 by default).
 The list is persisted as a plist in the ApplicationSupport directory.

 <li><b>DDTask [osx] + demo</b> - 'Replacement' for NSTask that can be run multiple times in any operation / any thread.
 It tries to get a successful result N times and returns the result of stdout or nil.